 The name of the meadow, where the houses stand, is Foton-rét (in English: Foton Meadow), it refers to that thing, that young astronomers keep their camp here every year, far from the civilisation, because the observation is almost perfect here, among the mountains, without the light pollution of populated places.

-Our route descends to the bottom of the valley on the Virág Street, crosses the Hutahelyi-patak (Hutahelyi Brook) among the houses and after a little climb reaches the bus stop beside the Vidróczki Csárda Restaurant (Mátraszentistván, Vidróczki csárda).
+Our route descends to the bottom of the valley on the Virág Street, crosses the Hutahelyi-patak (Hutahelyi Brook) among the houses and after a little climb reaches the bus stop located on a small square beside the Vidróczki Csárda Restaurant (Mátraszentistván village, Vidróczki csárda Restaurant).
 We find a Blue Trail stamp in its box on the lamp post beside the gate of the restaurant.
 We can keep a short rest on the benches of the bus stop, or visit the restaurant to eat something there.
 Unfortunately the restaurant is open only on weekends and bank holidays.

-Later the path goes together with a middle voltage line, reaches the fence of the observatory and climbs beside the stone fence until the main gate of the Piszkéstető Observatory (Piszkéstető, a csillagvizsgáló kapuja).
+Later the path goes together with a middle voltage line, reaches the fence of the observatory and climbs beside the stone fence until the main gate of the Piszkéstető Observatory (Piszkéstető Mountain, observatory).
 This is the biggest one in Hungary with its 102 cm mirror telescope on this 944 metres tall peak of the Mátra Mountains!
 The Blue Trail passes the gate of the observatory, and we continue the hike on a wide, promenade-like hiker path.
 As we walk, we can glimpse the domes of the telescopes among the trees, later the path leaves the long fence and turns into a cut-line.
-We walk already on a real promenade and meet with lots of day trippers summertime.
-It means, we approach to the holiday resort of Galyatető.
+We walk already on a real promenade and encounter with lots of day trippers summertime.
+It means, we approach already to the holiday resort of Galyatető.

 Later we reach the first houses at a small square, glimpse the TV broadcasting tower in front of us and turn onto a narrow asphalt road.
 This road leaves the square, ascends in the northern mountainside, we follow it until its end and continue the walk on a footpath.
 Our path leads again in the forest, cross the old beech forest of a wide col, and reach the brand new lookout tower in ten minutes.